Michelin Star Restaurants with Rooms- Winteringham Fields Review:

-Nestling on the banks of the Humber estuary is Winteringham Fields, a superb Michelin star restaurant with rooms.
+Nestling on the banks of the Humber estuary is Winteringham Fields, one of the superb Michelin star restaurants with rooms.
 We opt for the couples retreat package (a Christmas present to ourselves), which includes an eight course surprise tasting menu, an overnight stay, and continental breakfast.

 The package allows you to secure any room that is available at the time of booking.
 We booked well in advance and managed to get a suite which was large and airy, with a very comfortable king size bed and luxury bathroom.

 We are welcomed out of our car by a friendly, helpful member of staff who shows us to our room A knock at the door soon followed and we are served a complimentary welcome drink-a woo woo!
 This is a fun little touch, a great way to relax into the stay.
 Then to begin the meal, on to drinks and Canapes.

 The evening begins with a gin and tonic and a couple of delightful canapes.
 A crisp Lincolnshire poacher mini tart topped with a small delicious piece of smoked eel, and my favourite a thin slice of sausage roll with spicy sauce.

 A roaring fire greets us as we enter the beautiful dining room and we settle in, hungry and excited, for our first plates arrival.
 A super-tasty beetroot dish with whipped cod roe which has a wonderful depth of flavour.